btzy/nativefiledialog-extended/README.md

 Flatpak was introduced in 2015, and with it came a standardized interface to open a file chooser.
 Applications using this interface did not need to come with a file chooser, and could use the one provided by Flatpak.
 This interface became known as the desktop portal, and its use expanded to non-Flatpak applications.
 Now, most major desktop Linux distros come with the desktop portal installed, with file choosers that fit the theme of the distro.
 Users can also install a different portal backend if desired.
 There are currently three known backends with file chooser support: GTK, KDE, and LXQt; Gnome and Xapp backends depend on the GTK one for this functionality.
 The Xapp backend has been designed for Cinnamon, MATE, and XFCE.
 Other desktop environments do not seem to currently have a portal backend.

 ## Platform-specific Quirks

+### Windows
+- The `defaultPath` option has slightly different behaviour on Windows.
+  - The option is only respected if there is no recently used folder available.
+If there is a recently used folder, the dialog opens to that folder instead of the folder you pass, unless the `NFD_OVERRIDE_RECENT_WITH_DEFAULT` build option is set to ON.
+Internally, the Windows implementation calls [IFileDialog::SetDefaultFolder(IShellItem)](https://docs.microsoft.com/en-us/windows/desktop/api/shobjidl_core/nf-shobjidl_core-ifiledialog-setdefaultfolder).
+This is usual Windows behaviour and users expect it.
+  - Relative paths are not supported.
+While you can manually get the current working directory and convert a relative path into an absolute path, this is not recommended.
+The current directory of a Windows application launched from the Start Menu is usually a hidden app data directory, which should not contain files that the user can manipulate outside the application.
+Furthermore, many Windows users may not even be aware that a running application has a "current directory".
+  - Windows has a concept of "virtual folders", which are specially named locations like "Documents" and "Pictures".
+These locations can contain an aggregation of items from multiple actual folders.
+The `defaultPath` option can be set to these named locations, because the implementation calls [SHCreateItemFromParsingName()](https://learn.microsoft.com/en-us/windows/win32/api/shobjidl_core/nf-shobjidl_core-shcreateitemfromparsingname) under the hood.

 ### macOS